Azure/Ignite2019_IaC_pre-day_docs/Terraform/01 - Basics/Guide.md

 - To run the configuration in Cloud Shell simply ensure your configuration is open in VS Code and a Terraform configuration file is selected; from the menu bar, select View > Command Palette... > Azure Terraform: push.
 - If you have not logged in, the Azure Account extension will prompt you to sign in.
 - Terraform files are copied to the `clouddrive` folder in Cloud Shell upon saving so you don't need to explicitly copy files to Cloud Shell in order to run them there unless otherwise stated in the lab.
-- Terraform execution including init, plan and apply will be run from within cloudshell after pushing the files up.
+- ALL Terraform execution including init, plan and apply will be **run from within Azyre Cloud Shell** after pushing the files up.

 > **NOTE**: The first time you launch Cloud Shell from a new folder, you will be asked to set up the web application.
 Select Open to continue